sh123/arduino_uno_pet_puller/README.md

 # Arduino PET filament puller
-This project is Arduino UNO shiled and minimalistic firmware for Petalot PET Bottle to 3D filament.
+This project is Arduino UNO shield and minimalistic firmware for Petalot PET Bottle to 3D filament.

 For more infromation about Petalot and its construction read at https://github.com/function3d/petalot.